swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 ### Redis setup

 Seneca's implementation uses redis as the in-memory cache to store and retrieve training data.
 While redis is currently used, it can be swapped for other in-memory databases.
 You will need to run 4 redis instances using the followng commands.
-Redis instances can be run on the same server or on a remote caching node or a cluster of nodes:
+Redis instances can be run on the same server or on a remote caching node or a cluster of nodes.

 #### Redis installation